-If you reside somewhere in the Northern Hemisphere, there’s a good chance you’re either sick with COVID-19, sick of being locked at home, or worried sick for your loved ones.
+If you reside somewhere in the Northern Hemisphere, there’s a good chance you’re either sick with Covid-19, sick of being locked at home, or worried sick for your loved ones.
 The ongoing pandemic is a tragedy — for those losing family members, and for those losing their livelihoods.
 But it could also be a tipping point for stakeholder capitalism, where boards get the blank slate they need to reinvent their relationship with their workers, their suppliers, their customers, and society at large.

 Money for Nothing?

 During the Global Financial Crisis, governments across the globe bailed the banks out — and got a lot of flak for it from an angry part of the public.
-Yet, contrary to popular perception then, the financial services industry didn’t go scot-free: severe new rules and oversights were imposed in the process, from the increased mandatory capitalisation levels of Basel Ⅲ through to the exacting governance requirements of the SMCR in the UK.
+Yet, contrary to popular perception, the financial services industry didn’t go scot-free: severe rules and oversights were imposed in the process, from the increased mandatory capitalisation levels of Basel Ⅲ through to the exacting governance requirements of the SMCR in the UK.